 September 25, 2018

-When Big Moon Beeswax attends artisan showcase events, we get many questions about what to look for when buying beeswax candles so consumers can get the most for their money.
-The first point we will make may be surprising to hear from a candle company, but it’s true and there’s no denying it:
+When Big Moon Beeswax attends artisan showcase events, we get many questions from shoppers wanting to know what to look for when buying beeswax candles, so they can get the best quality for their money.
+They ask us how to spot the "best beeswax candles" and we have to honestly tell them this...

 If you are buying your candles in a shop, a large chain store, or at an Arts & Craft show, check to see if they use safety information labels on the candles they sell.
 There are guidelines for the type of information that safety labels should have and all candles should come with safety instructions.
 Even if the candle is too small to affix a label to it, the packaging or handouts should include that valuable information.
 Yes, it’s costlier to provide safety instructions with candles, but our customers are worth it!
 Be wary of anyone selling beeswax candles that doesn’t take that added precaution because if they skip this safety step, what other steps are being skipped during the candle production process?

 Now this is going to sound odd coming from a candle company founded in 2016, but it’s important to point this tip out because it makes a big difference in the quality of the beeswax candles you buy.
 Before we were Big Moon Beeswax, we were private label candle-makers for another beeswax company for several years.
 Before that, we were candle hobbyists for many years and are well past our learning curve years (and it takes YEARS to learn to make a candle that burns beautifully, as well as safely!)